What is psoriasis?

 Do I have psoriasis?

-Psoriasis can appear as simple dandruff-like spots to large inflammed plaques anywhere on the body.
+Psoriasis can appear as simple dandruff-like spots to large inflamed plaques anywhere on the body.
 If you are irritated by cracked and bleeding skin, itchy or burning scaling spots, or swollen and stiff joints, chances are you might be suffering from psoriasis.
 If you’re not sure whether you’re being affected by psoriasis, book in with your family doctor to make sure you are tackling it with the correct remedies.

 How do I manage psoriasis?